 Advice to Reduce the Likelihood of a Winter-Weather Loss

 Extreme winter weather has been a major issue throughout much of the U.S. in recent years.
-In fact, PURE members reported more than 700 winter weather claims in 2015, accounting for around $50M in losses—the majority of which were due to ice dams and frozen pipes.
-For perspective, claims among PURE members resulting from Superstorm Sandy totaled around $30M.
+Winter weather claims among PURE members averaged nearly $42,000 per claim and accounted for $10 million in losses between 2018 and 2019—the majority of which were due to ice dams and frozen pipes.

 Factors Increasing the Likelihood of a Winter-Weather Loss